 While a Visiting Senior Lecturer at UW, Rosenbaum co-founded a business and human rights clinic, and taught human rights advocacy and a clinical tutorial for Afghan and Indonesian LLM candidates.
 He taught introduction to legal systems and ADR at American University of Phnom Penh and helped develop the start-up university’s law curriculum.
 As a State Department grantee, Rosenbaum has lectured to legal professionals, journalists and activists in francophone Africa.
 He was a Visiting Scholar at University of Auckland Faculty of Education (NZ) and ABA Rule of Law Initiative Legal Education Advisor in Egypt and Qatar.
-Before the recent military coup d’état, Rosenbaum led an international access to justice team, strengthening legal education in Myanmar (with EU and British Council support) and, during the pandemic, has taught law students virtually in Indonesia, Iran, Togo and Trinidad and Tobago.
+Before the military coup d’état in Myanmar, Rosenbaum led an international access to justice team, strengthening legal education (with EU and British Council support) and, during the pandemic, he has taught law students virtually in Indonesia, Iran, Togo and Trinidad and Tobago.

 Rosenbaum is the recipient of a Harvard Law Wasserstein Public Interest Fellowship and Eleanor Swift Award for Public Service.
 His curriculum vitae can be found here.